 And with this, the schedule for creating data backups is completed.
 You can add additional tasks in accordance with your needs.

 Let's now try to start the backup process manually, without waiting for the timer to expire.
 To do this, click 'Back Up Now'.

 In the window that appears, we can track the progress of the operation.
 Since the operation is performed in the background, you can close this window by clicking Close.

 Once the process is completed, we will see the completed task in the list of tasks.

 Now, let's try to recover data from a storage located in the cloud.
-To do this in the Windows Azure Backup Agent, click Recover Data.
+To do this in the Microsoft Azure Backup Agent, click Recover Data.

 At the start, we are asked to indicate the source of the data that we are going to recover on this computer.
 In this case, backups have been made of the same machine, so select the 'This server' option.

 Next, we have to select the partition volume for data recovery and the time when the snapshot of the data was created (basically, a recovery point).